awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 These downloads are available to AWS customers only\.
 By downloading, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla T4 or NVIDIA Tesla M60 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

 **Prerequisites**
-Configure default credentials for the AWS Tools for Windows PowerShell on your Windows instance\.
++ Configure default credentials for the AWS Tools for Windows PowerShell on your Windows instance\.
 For more information, see [Getting Started with the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-started.html) in the *AWS Tools for Windows PowerShell User Guide*\.
++ IAM users must have the permissions granted by the **AmazonS3ReadOnlyAccess** policy\.

 **To install the NVIDIA GRID driver on your Windows instance**

 1. Connect to your Windows instance and open a PowerShell window\.

 1. Download the drivers and the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX) from Amazon S3 to your desktop using the following PowerShell commands\.
-If you are an IAM user, you must have read\-only access to Amazon S3 actions\.

    For G3 instances: